El-Ahmed/WYSIWYG-Markdown-Editor/README.md

    - Wrap your text in * for italic: *italic*
    - Wrap your text in ** for bold: **bold**
    - Wrap your text in *** for bold italic: ***bold italic***
+3. Links:
+   - Create a link by wrapping the link text in square brackets [ ] and the URL in parentheses ( )
-3. Hiding Formatting Symbols:
+4. Hiding Formatting Symbols:
    - The formatting symbols (hashes and asterisks) will only appear when your cursor is on the same line as the text.
 They will hide when you move to a different line.
-4. File Operations:
+5. File Operations:
    - Download: Click the download button to save your markdown file as a string.
    - Upload: Click the upload button to load a markdown text file.
 ## Support